 After checking into the Travelodge City Centre and being told I couldn’t park in the garage, I got to move my car around the corner where I was somehow only charged C$32 for three days as opposed to C$22 per day at the hotel.
 The front desk was kind enough to recommend a nearby sports bar so I could watch Penn State in the Fiesta Bowl — and I met three other Penn Staters there.
 I’d say that’s a good start to a weekend road trip.

 But the real reason I was in Montreal this time was to see the New Year’s Eve festivities.
 I had read about the fireworks show around Jacques-Cartier Pier being a spectacle and attracting a lot of people.
 There were probably fewer people this year as even Montrealers said it was too cold to go outside.

 Equipped with my Kodiak boots that are supposed to keep my toes warm in -40F weather (along with wool socks), thermal underwear, a ski mask with an additional hat underneath, wool gloves I bought in Iceland, and my heavy Columbia winter coat, I thought I was prepared to spend an evening outside and enjoy the show.
 I even bought a flask of Canadian whisky.

-There streets were almost empty.
+The streets were almost empty.
 There was no parking because of the event in the evening and most of the shops and restaurants were closed.
-I had hoped to find a good lunch, but it was only a handful of restaurants open and they all looked to be well out of my price range.
-Instead, I ducked into a few art galleries and souvenir shops to warm up after taking a photos.
+I had hoped to find a good lunch, but there were only a handful of restaurants open and they all looked to be well out of my price range.
+Instead, I ducked into a few art galleries and souvenir shops to warm up after taking photos.

 In the evening, I got up the courage to go out again.
 I first wandered out early for dinner and drinks before heading back to the hotel to warm up before the fireworks.